 One thing I know to be true of the Kaiserslautern military community is that everyone is always in a state of transition.
 People come and go at a rate that will make your head spin.

 Active duty husbands and wives both come and go on deployments, trainings, and routine duties that take them all over the world.
 Families travel back and forth to the States to see family, trying not to miss important life events.
 When the whole family happens to be here at the same time, they travel on long weekends to make the most of their European assignments.

 In all of this activity, one of the beauties of a hospitality house is stability.
 We try to be the steady people and place in an ever-changing environment.
-When we are not, it has a noticeable impact on our little community.
+Our stability has a noticeable impact on our little community.

-A group of believers whose foundation is Christ provide for each other security, rest, and resolve in an otherwise insecure, exhausting, and chaotic environment.
+We are a group of believers whose foundation is Christ who provide for each other security, rest, and resolve in an otherwise insecure, exhausting, and chaotic environment.